axelgerber/hello_world/README.md

 # hello_world
-This is the first file create with a new repository as I work through the github tutorial.
+This is the first file created with a new repository as I work through the github tutorial.
+Now we are testing branches for edits to master before committing.